SpongeBob, You're Fired

-"SpongeBob, You're Fired" is a television special of the American animated television series SpongeBob SquarePants, serving as the 11th episode of the ninth season and the 189th overall episode.
+"SpongeBob, You're Fired" is a television special of the American animated television series SpongeBob SquarePants, serving as the eleventh episode (ninth on Paramount+) of the ninth season and the 189th overall episode.
 It was written by Marc Ceccarelli, Luke Brookshier, and Mr. Lawrence (the former two also serving as storyboard directors), with supervising director Alan Smart and Tom Yasumi serving as animation directors.
 Originally premiering in Greece on July 3, 2013, it premiered on Nickelodeon in the United States that same year on November 11.
-In this episode, SpongeBob gets fired from the Krusty Krab after Mr. Krabs discovers he can save a nickel by letting him go.
+In this episode, SpongeBob is dismissed from his job at the Krusty Krab after his boss, Mr. Krabs, discovers that he can save a nickel by letting him go.
 Subsequently, SpongeBob's attempts to apply at other restaurants end in humiliating failure.

-"SpongeBob, You're Fired" was first screened at the 2013 San Diego Comic-Con International.
-Prior to broadcast on television, the episode created a level of controversy for its depiction of unemployment.
-It eventually sparked a political debate when Media Matters for America and Al Sharpton of MSNBC accused both the New York Post and Fox News of using the episode "to slam poor people who use social services".
+"SpongeBob, You're Fired" was first screened at the 2013 San Diego Comic-Con.
+Prior to broadcast on television, the episode sparked a political debate when Media Matters for America and Al Sharpton of MSNBC accused both the New York Post and Fox News of using the episode in its argument against social services.
 The premiere of "SpongeBob, You're Fired" drew 5.19 million viewers, the biggest audience viewership for a SpongeBob SquarePants episode in two years since "Frozen Face-Off" in July 2011.